 My ten year career in ceramics focused on modifying the hammer and anvil technique to produce large pinch-pots from up to 8-pound balls of clay.
 Building a custom one-person raku kiln allowed the work to remain stationary while going into reduction.

-Having grown weary of the environmental impact of ceramics, I now produce abstract digital art.
-This footprint is more comfortable, and I can still create exquisitely crafted pieces by hand.
+Searching for inspiration, I decided I wanted a medium with less environmental impact.
+I now produce abstract digital art.
+This footprint is more comfortable, and I can still create finely crafted pieces by hand.

 Raku.
 Mathieson, John.
 London: A & C Black.
 2002.